The Impact of Criminal Records from Marijuana Use

 Beginning in the 1970s with the Le Dain commission’s formal and detailed opinion to repeal the prohibition of cannabis and ending with the most recent 84-page report from the London School of Economics about the failure of the War on Drugs, claims that “reefer madness” is worthy of a heavy-handed police response appear to be dissolving.

-There is no timeline or publically stated deadline for the legalization of recreational marijuana.
+There is no timeline or publicly stated deadline for the legalization of recreational marijuana.
 The new government has other priorities taking precedent, but as many as a third of all Canadians are waiting, sometimes impatiently, for the process to begin in earnest.
 As enthusiastic as legalization supporters will be if and when legalization finally occurs, there is one large group of citizens who may learn that little has changed for them.

 While it is unlikely that previous convictions regarding marijuana would simply disappear, the pardon system, or record suspensions, will remain a viable alternative for individuals with previous convictions.
 Already Public Safety Minister Ralph Goodale plans to examine many of the changes made to the Canadian pardons system by the previous Conservative administration.